fawazghali/hazelcast-qdrant/README.md

 <b>Case 2:</b> Have you ever forgotten the name of a movie but vaguely remember the story (“ramen noodles”) but you remember an actor has an “an” in their names?
 In this case, we use Qdrant and Hazelcast.

 <b>Summary:</b>
 So here you have it, boosting similarity search with Hazelcast and Qdrant.
 Combining the strengths and advantages of vector databases and real-time stream processing provides a unique developer experience and an efficient way of processing data in real-time at scale.
 If you find this content useful, give it a try and let me know how you’re getting on <a href="https://www.linkedin.com/in/fawazghali/">@fawazghali</a>.

-Stay tuned for Part 2 where I’ll cover how you can ingest, enrich, predict and act on your data in a simplified but efficient approach.
+Stay tuned for Part 2 where I’ll cover how you can ingest, enrich, predict and act on your data in a simplified but efficient approach using Hazelcast.